By Michael Muna

 Changes are ahead in the reporting of real estate leasing costs on financial statements, and corporations are scrambling to meet the upcoming deadline.
 During the process of conforming to the new standards, these companies are also discovering this is an opportunity to transform their business with improved systems and processes that can result in cost reductions and better efficiencies.

 Issued by the Financial Accounting Standards Board (FASB), ASC 842 will require companies to put their lease obligations on the balance sheet as a liability and asset (“Lease Liability” and “Right of Use Asset”).
 Up to this point, almost all lease costs were limited to the income statement and might only appear on the balance sheet as a footnote.
 The new standard takes effect January 1, 2019 for public companies and January 1, 2020 for private companies.

 Those companies that have started the implementation process are coming to the realization that the preparation required is more demanding than anticipated.
-A recent EY survey stated that only 27% of organizations believe they are on track and confident of meeting the deadlines.
-On the upside, 63% of organizations said they see this as an opportunity to deliver transformation.
+A recent Deloitte survey stated that only 18% of organizations have completed the implementation of the new accounting system and over 40% have not yet started or were not able to identify where they are in the process.
+On the upside, EY identified that 63% of organizations believe this as an opportunity to deliver transformation.